Inter Dominion: Programming of the 2009-2017 series

 The system used in Melbourne received much criticism and therefore wasn't chosen to be used in the 2009 series on the Gold Coast.
 The Gold Coast series had two rounds of heats and bonus points for winning major races.
 The bonus points races are not only include Grand Circuit races in Australia and New Zealand, but also The Graduate at The Meadowlands and the Canadian Pacing Derby, both open age races in North America.
 The prizemoney was also raised to $1,000,000 for the final.
 The trotters series remained as a two semi-final series held in Melbourne.

 The 2010 series in New South Wales kept a similar format with no bonus points.
 The trotters series was again held in Melbourne.
 The 2011 series at Alexandra Park featured two rounds of heats for both pacers and trotters.
 A change to the points system saw points awarded only to the top eight placegetters - previously all heat runners earned points.

 The 2012 series in Perth returned to the traditional three-heat format, while the trotters series was held in Melbourne, and was discontinued after 2012.

-A new tender process replaced the rotation format and New South Wales won the tender to host the series from 2013-2015.
+A new tender process replaced the rotation format and New South Wales won the tender to host the series from 2013 to 2015.
 However, a new structure saw seven heats run at different racetracks across Australia and New Zealand, with the winners and highest-ranked placegetters contesting a 14-horse final at Menangle.

 The 2015-17 Championships were awarded to Gloucester Park, Perth, Western Australia.
 Gloucester Park planned to run the series over the traditional four night format in December for each of the three years.